ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 <details><summary>Example Rule:</summary>
 <p>
-The example Move Message to Folder rule works off the Exchange Online Message Query Results data table.
-When the status column of the row is Active the Move Message To Folder rule is available to initiate the corresponding workflow.
-The status column may be non-Active if the message is Moved, Deleted or Not Found, in which case the message cannot be moved.
+The example Write Message EML as Attachment rule works off the Exchange Online Message Query Results data table.
+When the status column of the row is Active the Write Message as Attachment  rule is available to initiate the corresponding workflow.
+The status column may be non-Active if the message is Deleted or Not Found, in which case the message content can not be retrieed and written anymore.

 ![screenshot: fn-exchange-online-write-message-attachment-rule](./screenshots/EXO-write-message-attachment-rule.png)